sjhpark/Planar-Robot-Arm-Controller/README.md

 Implemented mouse interaction using the tkinter Python module so that users can click anywhere in the grid in the controller window to move the 3R planar maniuplator.

-Divided each movement of the manipulator into 21 separate stages and optimized the joint angles at each stage by having the minimum max angle changle between adjacent stages.
-Considered both elbow-up and elbow-down cases, and accounted for 256 end-effector orientations for each stage.

 ## Dependencies
 - Numpy
 - Tkinter